oxctl/tool-support/README.md

 We are going to want to support multiple tenants and so will want to be able to map from a JWT to a Canvas endpoint to use.

+## Deployment Configuration

+### AWS Elastic Beanstalk

+This application needs a database to store the OAuth tokens it gets granted.
+Recovery for this database isn't critical at the moment as if wee lost it then everyone would need to confirm that they wanted to grant access to their account again.

+#### Environmental Variables

+- HOSTNAME - The hostname that the server is running on, used to get TLS/config files.
+- RDS_HOSTNAME - The MySQL hostname to connect to for the database.
+- RDS_PORT - The MySQL port to use in the connection to thee database.
+- RDS_DB_NAME - The name of the MySQL database to use.
+- RDS_USERNAME - The username to use to connect to the MySQL database.
+- RDS_PASSWORD - The password to use to connect to the MySQL database.

 ## TODO

 ### Refresh/Access tokens